-Century's principal business in terms of revenue and personnel is that of an introducing securities broker.
-As an introducing broker, we execute securities transactions per Client instructions through Stifel as our clearing firm.
-As an integral part of the services offered, when providing brokerage services, Financial Advisors may provide services and provide advice about securities that are incidental to Stifel's brokerage services.
-However, when providing brokerage services, Financial Advisors do not make investment decisions on behalf of Clients and do not charge any fees for any incidental advice given.
+Our firm's principal business in terms of revenue and personnel is that of a securities broker-dealer.
+As a broker-dealer, we execute securities transactions per client instructions.
+As an integral part of the services offered when providing brokerage services, Financial Advisors may provide services and provide advice about securities that are incidental to Stifel's brokerage services.
+However, when providing brokerage services, Financial Advisors do not make investment decisions on behalf of clients and do not charge any fees for any incidental advice given.
 Absent special circumstances, Financial Advisors are not held to fiduciary standards when providing brokerage services.
-Legal obligations to disclose detailed information about the nature and scope of our business, personnel, commissions charged, material or potential conflicts of interests, and other matters are limited when acting as a broker-dealer.
+Legal obligations to disclose detailed information about the nature and scope of our business, personnel, commissions charged, material or potential conflicts of interests, and other matters, are limited when acting as a broker-dealer.

-Our Responsibilities as a Broker
+Our Responsibilities as a Broker-Dealer

-As a broker, Century is held to the legal standards of the Securities Act of 1933, the Securities Exchange Act of 1934, FINRA rules, and state laws where applicable.
+As a broker-dealer, Stifel is held to the legal standards of the Securities Act of 1933, the Securities Exchange Act of 1934, FINRA rules, and state laws where applicable.
 Such standards include fair dealings with clients, reasonable and fair execution prices in light of prevailing market conditions, reasonable commissions and other charges, and reasonable basis for believing that securities recommendations are suitable.

-Brokerage clients pay commission charges on a per-transaction basis for execution services in their brokerage accounts.
-Clients in the Vantage Program set forth in this brochure also pay commission charges on a per-transaction basis for the Advisory services provided by the Financial Advisor.
-However, unlike brokerage accounts, Financial Advisors in the Vantage Program exercise investment discretion over the Client's Vantage accounts.
-With limited exceptions, Client accounts enrolled in fee-based Programs on the Stifel platform generally pay a wrap fee that covers Stifel and Century's advisory and portfolio management services, custodial, execution, and administrative services, as well as (if applicable) advisory or portfolio management services by Advisers.
-Clients that hold their accounts with another financial institution typically only receive investment consulting services from Stifel with respect to those assets and, as such, do not pay for custodial, execution, and administrative services.
+Brokerage clients pay commission charges on a per-transaction basis for securities execution services in their brokerage accounts.
+Clients with accounts in the Vantage Program set forth in this brochure pay commission charges on a per transaction basis for the Advisory services provided by the Financial Advisor; however, unlike regular brokerage accounts, Financial Advisors exercise discretion over Vantage accounts.
+With limited exceptions, Client accounts enrolled in fee-based Programs on the Stifel platform generally pay a wrap fee that covers Stifel advisory and portfolio management services, custodial, execution and administrative services, as well as (if applicable) advisory or portfolio management services by Managers.
+Clients that hold their accounts with another financial institution typically only receive investment consulting services from Stifel with respect to those assets and, as such, do not pay for custodial, execution and administrative services.
 See "Fees and Compensation" for more details about Advisory Account Fees, including wrap fees for Programs that are covered in the Wrap Fee Brochure.